Paloznak: Flora and climate

 The vicinity of Lake Balaton affects the weather heavily, the local microclimate differs from the highlands': the village is sheltered from the wind, the weather is mild all year.
 The soil is characterized by clayey sand and red marl, along with red sandstone.
 In the woods one can find oak, beech, and pine, and in the gardens peach, apricot, almond, and – first of all – grape yield.

 History

 Archeological research shows that the location has been inhabited since 5000 years.
 Romans had two villae rusticae.
 The etymology of Paloznak ('po loznik' means 'at the wineyards' in Slavic language) suggests that the village was populated by Slavic peoples.
 In 1961, the village became the part of the Alsóörs-Lovas-Paloznak Common Council, but in 1969 Paloznak formed a new Common Council with Csopak.
 In 1990 the locals formed an independent municipality.
 In the 1990s the village experienced a lot of developments, new buildings were built, old ones rebuilt while the village maintained and preserved its original style and structure, which was acknowledged by the Hild János Award in 1998.
 The population of the village is growing, people from nearby cities and even from Budapest choose Paloznak as their new home.
-The attractiveness of the village is lying in its tranquillity, charm and friendliness of the locals.